branaway/Japid/readme.txt

 * Version History:

-2012/10/6: V0.9.10:
+2012/10/8: V0.9.10:
 	1. major feature: introduced JapidController2 and JapidPlayRenderer which employed independent view class loading and reloading to further decouple the view layer and the rest of Play.
 It should offer better turn-around time in DEV mode.
 See JapidSampleDecoupled for an example.
-		The new feature is currently in the decoupled_classloading branch, to be merged back to the master once it gets more rigorous testing.
+The module doc was updated too.
 2012/10/2: V0.9.6.1:
 	1. minor issue: validate file names when detecting file changes t filter out files with special chars in name.
 2012/7/19: V0.9.6: